-- Attribution You must attribute the work as follows: "Original work available at http://unfoldingword.org."
+- Attribution You must attribute the work as follows: "Original work of the Unlocked English Bible available at https://unfoldingword.org/ueb/".
 Attribution statements in derivative works should not in any way suggest that we endorse you or your use of this work. - ShareAlike If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.